 Have a child who can’t get enough of outer space?

 Point them toward the livestream of the International Space Station.
 They can see where the ISS is currently located in Earth’s orbit and get a beautiful view of our planet as seen from space.
 For those that are extra curious about life on the space station, the European Space Agency has a fun video from astronaut Samantha Cristoforetti on how to cook in space.
 Or watch astronaut Karen Nyberg demonstrate how to wash your hair in space.

 Download one of these suggested music apps from the Educational App Store to expose children to sight-reading, singing, and playing music of all types.

-Learn how to start a butterfly garden with the North American Butterfly Association.
+Learn how to start a butterfly garden with the North American Butterfly Association (and check out this guide from EcoWatch on the top factors threatening these beautiful creatures).
 Check in on the marine animals at the Monterey Bay Aquarium on the open sea cam or the moon jelly cam.
 Omaha’s Henry Doorly Zoo is offering a “Zoo From Home” series that brings the more than 35,000 animals that call the Zoo home to you virtually.